CodeLionX/actordb/doc/meetingminutes/2018-05-09_meeting minutes.md

 ```
   - change `Relation` and subclasses to be used as `RowRelationDef` from the above example and get rid of the `R` val

+3. Foxus and Topics

+   - we will not provide an SQL-like interface
+   - more details postponed to later this day

 4. TODOs:

    - Sebi: Finish `project()` functionality and tests for `Record`
    - Sebi: implement better `RecordBuilder`
+   - Sebi: refactor `Relation` classes (see point 2)
    - Fred: Write all test without those for `Record`
    - Fred: Check in `Relation` inserted `Record`s for correct columns (issue #10)